HuiZhangDB/PMEmo/README.md

 The updated PMEmo enables researchers to conduct analysis in multiple modalities.

 ## Data Description
-The whole PMEmo dataset of approximately 1.3 GB can be downloaded online ([the original version (2018)](https://drive.google.com/drive/folders/1NhN4KaLQPFg9nRNOwne-Lnkxi3nlJHR3?usp=sharing), [the updated version (2019)](https://drive.google.com/drive/folders/1qDk6hZDGVlVXgckjLq9LvXLZ9EgK9gw0?usp=sharing)).
+The whole PMEmo dataset of approximately 1.3 GB can be downloaded online [[the original version (2018)](https://drive.google.com/drive/folders/1NhN4KaLQPFg9nRNOwne-Lnkxi3nlJHR3?usp=sharing)] [[the updated version (2019)](https://drive.google.com/drive/folders/1qDk6hZDGVlVXgckjLq9LvXLZ9EgK9gw0?usp=sharing)].
 Considering copyright restrictions, full songs are not included in this dataset but the chorus excerpts are available in PMEmo.
 To make the data accessible and compatible for a wide range of platforms, the metadata of songs,